 Over the years Rob has appeared on numerous hurricane and weather specials that have aired on the Learning, Discovery, National Geographic and Weather Channels.
 Rob also video-taped and broadcast live coverage nationally to CBS and CNN during the Space Shuttle Columbia disaster.

-Rob most recently was interviewed by the Weather Channel for “Cantore Stories – Life on the Bayou”, and the Daily Show with Jon Stewart on the state of climate change and the perspectives of TV meteorologists have on the subject.
+Rob has also been interviewed by the Weather Channel for “Cantore Stories – Life on the Bayou”, and the Daily Show with Jon Stewart on the state of climate change and the perspectives of TV meteorologists.

 Rob was awarded the American Meteorological Society Seal of Approval for Television Weathercasting in 1992.